vhenriquebm/vhenriquebm/README.md

   <br> <br>
  <hr>
- <h2>  It is a pleasure to see you here :)
+ <h2>  It is a pleasure to see you here!
-let's code the future and make the difference together
+let's code the future and make the difference together 😀
 </h2>